Kotkoa/my-cv/index.md

 **Account Manager of Microstocks and Analytic**
 Kotkoa.com - a family business
 _From Jun 2012 to Jun 2020_
+I used my JavaScript capabilities to create scripts that simplified the management of over 20 stores, allowing for centralized control.
+I used my CMS management expertise to improve and maintain the WordPress based home page, along with optimizing SEO through strategic keyword and tag descriptions.
+Technologies Used: WordPress, HTML, CSS, SEO

 - Maintenance of 20 stores with content updating
 - Compiling lists of selling keywords